UniReps/unireps.github.io/_posts/2024-11-08-failures_perspectivetaking.md

 ### Level 1

-GPT-4o performed with near-perfect accuracy on 6 out of the 8 image angles (Figure 2).
+GPT-4o performed with near-perfect accuracy on 6 out of the 8 image angles as seen below.
 Its poor performance on 0° images is likely due to an accidental viewpoint where the avatar blocked one of the shapes.
 However, poor performance on 315° image types is less interpretable, especially in contrast to GPT-4o's impressive performance on 45° images, which have the same angular perspective.

 <div class="l-body">
   <iframe src="{{ '/assets/plotly/infront_behind.html' | relative_url }}" frameborder='0' scrolling='no' height="450px" width="100%"></iframe>